p0pr0ck5/lua-resty-waf/README.md

 ##Limitations

-FreeWAF is ungoing continual development and improvement, and as such, may be limited in its functionality and performance.
+FreeWAF is undergoing continual development and improvement, and as such, may be limited in its functionality and performance.
 Currently known limitations can be found within the GitHub issue tracker for this repo.

 ##License